nrwl/nx/docs/shared/deprecated/rescope.md

 # Rescope Packages from @nrwl to @nx

-As of version 16, all the official Nx plugins are moving from the `@nrwl` npm scope to `@nx`.
+As of version 16, all the official Nx plugins moved from the `@nrwl` npm scope to `@nx`.
 The goal is for anyone looking through a list of dependencies to easily make the connection between the `nx` package and the `@nx` plugins that are associated with it.

-`@nrwl/*` packages are still provided and reexport the `@nx/*` packages so any third-party plugins should continue to work.
-Any generators (e.g. `@nrwl/react:library`) and executors (e.g. `@nrwl/webpack:webpack`) will continue to work in the interim as well.
+As of version 20, the `@nrwl` scoped packages will no longer be published to npm.

 ## What Do You Need To Do?